IBM/dbb/Wazi_Deploy/Reporting-pipeline/README.md

-# Gitlab IBM Wazi Deploy query template
+# IBM Wazi Deploy query and reporting template

 This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to setup a pipeline for query the deployment information from the Wazi Deploy evidence file and create a deployed artifacts report.